dormail/appstorescraper/README.md

-# appstorescrapper
+# appstorescraper
-A Programm for scrapping data about comments from google play and apple store
+A Python script for scraping comments from the apple app store and google play store